localhostd3veloper/noobjs/README.md

 ### Identifying the problem

-- Well the problem with the previous code using `var` was js maintains an execution context and the way the `setTimeout()` works is it stores the callback funtion and attaches a timer to it and goes to the next line.
+- Well the problem with the previous code using `var` was js maintains an execution context and the way the `setTimeout()` works is it stores the callback function and attaches a timer to it and goes to the next line.

 - as the variable `i` does not exists in the callback function it points to the outside reference of `i` from the `for` loop.